PeterCamilleri/mini_readline/README.md

 this is MiniReadline::QuotedFileFolderSource.
 This option can be changed up to get auto-complete data other than files and folders.
 See Auto-Compete below for more details.
+* :chomp is used to remove the trailing new-line character that garnishes the text from the user.
+Set to true for clean text, and to false for parsley to throw out.
 * :eoi_detect is used to control the end of input detection logic.
 If disabled, eoi inputs are treated as unmapped.
 If enabled, they raise a MiniReadlineEOI exception.